Justices of the Peace

 Judge Scott E. Pearson - Dept. 4

 Judge Pearson has been elected or appointed to various leadership roles in the judiciary.
-He currently serves as a Regional Judicial Outreach Liaison with the American Bar Association Judicial Division as well as Chairman of the Criminal and Juvenile Justice Committee of the American Judges Association where he is also a member of the board of governors and vice-president of the American Judges Foundation.
-He has also been elected or appointed by his peers in Nevada to the following statewide committees: Nevada Judicial Council, Evidence Based Pretrial Release Committee, Specialty Court Funding Committee, Language Access Committee, Legislative Committee, and the Bail Subcommittee.
+He currently serves as a Regional Judicial Outreach Liaison with the American Bar Association Judicial Division, as well as Chairman of the Criminal and Juvenile Justice Committee of the American Judges Association where he is also a member of the board of governors and vice-president of the American Judges Foundation.
+Judge Pearson is faculty at the National Judicial College, a regular speaker at the Nevada judicial education conferences and served as a presiding judge at the National Trial Academy.
+He has also been elected or appointed by his peers in Nevada to the following statewide committees: Standing Committee on Judicial Ethics, Nevada Judicial Council, Evidence Based Pretrial Release Committee, Specialty Court Funding Committee, Language Access Committee, Legislative Committee, and the Bail Subcommittee.

 Prior to taking the bench, Judge Pearson was a deputy district attorney where he handled all types of criminal cases from traffic tickets to gang murder prosecutions and was assigned to the Major Violators Unit at the time of his election to the bench.
 While at the DA’s office Judge Pearson was a regular instructor at the police academy on many areas of the US Constitution and Nevada criminal procedure.